-For those of you who might not be familiar with the practice of the brachah, before we drink or eat anything, or even enjoy a fragrance, we are obliged to pause for a moment and pronounce a formula.
-So if I am about to eat an apple for example, the formula is "blessed are You O Lord our God, Sovereign of the Universe who creates the fruit of the tree."
-In this act, in this recitation, we express our awareness, appreciation and gratitude for that which God had provided for our pleasure and well being.
+Jewish practice requires a brachah before drinking or eating, or even enjoying a fragrance.
+In so doing we pause for a moment and pronounce the traditional formula and thus express our awareness, appreciation and gratitude for that which God had provided for our pleasure and wellbeing.

 Of course there is always the danger in structured religious life that things can become just habitual and automatic.
-But what we are meant to be doing before we consume anything, is to be conscious of the Source of all that has created and generated that which we are about to enjoy and thereby sustain ourselves; and in so doing acknowledge that this is in fact God's property which we have been granted the right to partake of for our benefit.
+But what we are meant to be doing before we consume anything, is precisely to be conscious of the Source of all that has created and generated that which we are about to enjoy and thereby sustain ourselves; and in so doing acknowledge that this is in fact God's property which we have been granted the right to partake of for our benefit.
 Through the act of making blessings, Judaism seeks to instil in us a continuous awareness of Divine ownership of our world.

-The second idea that emerges from this Midrash is a fascinating and a rather daring theological concept in the Jewish Tradition with which you will be familiar; namely, that humanity is actually a partner with God in the Creation.
+The second idea that emerges from this Midrash is a fascinating and a rather daring theological concept in the Jewish Tradition; namely, that humanity is actually a partner with God in the Creation.
 God has in fact created us in order to partner with Him in developing His Creation.
-This is understood in many passages within the Talmud simply in the very capacities and skills with which humanity is endowed to transform the raw materials that God has created into the various prepared foods, materials, clothing etc., for our pleasure, sustenance and well being.
+This is understood in many passages within the Talmud simply in the very capacities and skills with which humanity is endowed to transform the raw materials that God has created into the various prepared foods, materials, clothing etc., for our pleasure, sustenance and wellbeing.

 But of course the idea implies even more than that.
 It emphasises that God has given us the ability to maintain, sustain and improve our world, as well as the capacity to destroy it.
-These capacities are in our hands and are a matter of our moral choice.
-This concept of course is diametrically opposed to the modern phenomenon of anti-"speciesism" which sees humanity as just one among the different species with no inherent distinctive status let alone superiority - a position arguably most identified with the well-known philosopher Peter Singer.
+This relates directly to the Divine Image in which humanity is created that distinguishes human beings from the rest of Creation.
+These capacities are in our hands and are a matter of our moral choices.

+This concept of course is diametrically opposed to the modern phenomenon of anti"speciesism" which sees humanity as just one among the different species with no inherent distinctive status let alone superiority - a position arguably most identified with the well-known philosopher Peter Singer.